glaucia86/msgraph-nextjs-workshops/workshops/en-us/workshop-demo-02/07-session.md

 Return to the application and click in the `Start Timer` button.
 Wait for 2 minutes.
 After that, an alert message will pop up in your screen saying: `Take a break!`.

 But if the user has a status differente from `Available`?
 What will happen?
-If you try to click in the `Start Timer`, it will inform you that you're `Offline` or `Busy` or any other status differente from `Available`.
+If you try to click in the `Start Timer`, it will inform you that you're `Offline` or `Busy` or any other status different from `Available`.

-See in action with gif below:

-**(colocar todo o processo da aplicação via gif)**

 And, congratulations!
 You have created a simple application that uses the Microsoft Graph API to get the user status and the NextAuth to authenticate the user.